MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/activity-events.md

 For example, use the following procedure to send traps by using SNMP version 1 to an SNMP receiver at IP address 10.1.1.10 on port 162 and a community called public.

-### Add an SNMP trap destination
+### Add an SNMP Trap Destination

-Follow these steps to add an SNMP trap destination:
+To add an SNMP trap destination, follow these steps:

 1. Open a command prompt with administrative credentials.